← Back to projects

 Results

-• Diffusion-like simulations or Markov processes on grids.
+• Support for Markov processes on grid structures

 Lessons Learned

-• Sparse linear algebra is essential: For grid-based models, applying sparsity early (and explicitly) keeps simulations tractable and fast.
+Sparse Linear Algebra is Critical - For grid-based models, applying sparsity early keeps simulations tractable and maintains performance at scale.

-• Kernel parameters matter: The choice of sigma and truncation radius r fundamentally changes the structure of the system.
-Modeling assumptions should be clearly tied to physical intuition (e.g., cooling radius, handling radius).
+Kernel Parameters Drive System Behavior - The choice of sigma and truncation radius r fundamentally changes system structure.
+Modeling assumptions must tie clearly to physical intuition like cooling or handling radii.

 Links